 Read for Good on BBC Children in Need!

-We are thrilled to have been featured on BBC Children in Need’s fabulous TV show this Friday night.
+We are thrilled to have been featured on BBC Children in Need’s fabulous TV show last Autumn.
 Our hospital programme, which provides brand new books and storyteller visits to children in hospitals, is supported by Children in Need and other grant-making trusts, and also by the millions of pupils and thousands of teachers and librarians who have run Readathon.
 Please watch and feel proud!!!

 BBC Children in Need is part-funding Read for Good’s programme in four hospitals for the next two years: Bristol Royal, Royal Devon and Exeter, Royal Alexandra in Brighton and Royal Cornwall in Truro.

 If you watched Maisy on Children in Need and would like to know more, read on…

 In late 2018 Maisy’s parents received the news that their little girl, aged only 4 years old had been diagnosed with a childhood renal cancer known as Wilms’ tumour.
 Since then Maisy has been a regular patient at Bristol children’s hospital since she was diagnosed with a childhood renal cancer known as Wilms Tumour a year ago.
 The treatment has been tough for Maisy and her family, but Read for Good’s books and stories have helped them get through this very difficult time.

 Lisa remembers the first time Maisy met one of our storytellers: “When Read for Good storyteller, Wilf visited the hospital he immediately put Maisy at ease with his huge smile and friendly nature.
 He helped Maisy with some suggestions.
 He took his time and he clearly loved delivering joy with all the amazing books!
 His knowledge of the books certainly helped.
 He was full of fun and made Maisy laugh; she said he made her happy and she loved choosing a book to keep.”